9 Common CPAP Machine Side Effects & How To Fix Them

 Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

-Last updated on March 16th, 2023 at 10:11 am
+Last updated on March 13th, 2024 at 10:55 am

 Continuous Positive Airway Pressure (CPAP) is the most effective treatment for Obstructive Sleep Apnoea (OSA).
 Once OSA has been confirmed, your GP or sleep technician will advise the most suitable treatment.
-Those with mild, moderate or severe Sleep Apnoea are commonly advised to use CPAP therapy.
-If you think you have symptoms of Sleep Apnoea, take an in-home sleep test to find out.

 Air Leaks